3fon3fonov/exostriker/docs/source/gui.rst

    Evolution of arbitrary planetary values can also be performed.

+   (For more information check the *Stability analysis* section.)

 * **Plot opt.**

    .. image:: images/plotopt.gif
+      :target: _images/plotopt.gif

    Customize the RV/Transit/TTVs graph (Change the size of the data points, their transparency (Alpha).